-The Bulls MP network contains an under stream crossing which is shown in Figure 23.
-The crossing has been constructed to meet the individual specific risk profile of the stream environment which the gas asset is crossing.
+The Bulls MP network contains two stream crossings which are shown in Figure 23.
+The crossing "SC01" is installed under the Tutaenui Stream and has been constructed to meet the individual specific risk profile of the stream environment.
 The condition of the MP stream crossing is considered good based on evidence collected during remedial flood repair work carried out in 2011.
-A further section of main that lies in an area that is a path for flood water had protection work completed in 2021.

-The stream crossing is shown as "SC01" and the Sales Gate station is shown as "SG4".
+A second crossing "SC08" that traverses an ephemeral stream, had repairs completed in 2024 after flood damage the previous year.
+The Sales Gate station is shown as "SG4".